terrazoon/notes_and_users/README.md

 # Project Title

-This is a demo project for spring boot + mysql.
+Notes and Users

 ## Getting Started

+This is a demo project to show a Spring Boot REST API with http authentication.
+For demo purposes, there are two defined users ('user' and 'admin').
+Each one is authorized to create, read, update, and delete their own notes -- but not the notes of the other user.

 ### Prerequisites

-mysql, Intellij
+mysql, IntelliJ

 ### Installing

 1. Install mysql
 2. Load this project in Intellij